Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

-Peace Lily's are hardy plants and usually adapt to their environment.
+Peace lilies are hardy plants and usually adapt to their environment.
 They thrive in low light and are not to be put in direct sunlight.
 Too much sun causes the plant to be stressed and results in the leaves turning yellow and brown.
 Natural light is a favorite of this plant, but they have been known to thrive in rooms without any windows.
 It is vitally important to keep them from cold drafts and freezing temperatures.

 2. Soil Conditions

 Potting soil should be of high quality.
 It should be well aerated with additional sand in the mixture.
 Allowing drainage holes in the pot will help prevent the roots from rotting, which is a common issue with these plants.
-A yearly check is advisable to make sure the plant has not become root bound.
-If this should become a problem, gently loosen up the roots with your fingers while transplanting it to a bigger pot.
+A yearly check is advisable to make sure the plant has not become root-bound.
+If this should become a problem, gently loosen up the roots with your fingers while transplanting to a bigger pot.

 The most common cause of killing any plant is over-watering.
-This is especially the case with the Peace Lilly.
+This is especially the case with the peace lily.
 This particular plant really thrives in a bathroom.
 Steamy bathrooms really quench their thirst and they don't mind the low light conditions (see lighting section above).
 The key to watering the plant is to spread out the watering sessions.
 Check the dampness of the soil about every week.
 If the top of the soil feels dry, it's time to give it some water.
 A rule of thumb is to give the plant enough to drink, but don't saturate it.

-4. Use of Fertilizer
+4. Fertilizer Use

 Should you decide to fertilize your plant there are some things to take into consideration.
-If you decide to feed your plant, use a well balanced fertilizer.
+If you decide to feed your plant, use a well-balanced fertilizer.
 Use this sparingly.
 You will know if you are fertilizing the plant too much if the leaves turn brown.
 A great alternative to traditional fertilizer is compost tea.

-Should you choose traditional fertilizer, look for a fertilizer with approximately a 3:1:2 ratio for it's "NPK" numbers.
+Should you choose traditional fertilizer, look for a fertilizer with approximately a 3:1:2 ratio for its "NPK" numbers.
 NPK simply refers to the percentage of certain nutrients a plant uses and these numbers are almost always listed on the fertilizer's label.

 Every few days wipe down the plant with a soft, damp cloth.
 A little tender loving care goes a long way and helps keep your plant in check.
 Once a week check for any old or dead foliage and trim it off.
 Removing the dying or dead flowers will ensure new growth.
 Also, give it a mist of warm water to provide extra moisture and stimulate growth.